DB Admin Roles

 • Troubleshooting: The ability to diagnose and resolve issues efficiently.

-• Critical Thinking: Analyzing complex problems and making decisions that impact database performance.
+• Critical thinking involves analyzing complex problems and making decisions that impact database performance.

 Communication and Documentation